72 Seasons: Background and recording

 In April 2020, amidst the COVID-19 pandemic, drummer Lars Ulrich said in an interview with Marc Benioff that Metallica could work on its next studio album while in quarantine.
 Trujillo told The Vinyl Guide in June that the band was "excited about cultivating new ideas" for its new album.
 "We communicate every week, which is really great, so we have our connection intact [...] what we've started doing is basically just really concentrating on our home studios and being creative from our homes and navigating through ideas and building on new ideas.
 And that's where we're at right now".
 He also said that the band was working towards eventually entering a studio to record the album.
 In November, Ulrich said in an interview with Phoebe Bridgers for Rolling Stone that the band was "three, four weeks into some pretty serious writing" and stated that "It's the heaviest thing, the coolest [...] but all kidding aside, if it wasn't because we thought that the best record was still ahead of us, then why keep doing it?"
 He followed up in January 2021 by saying that progress on the album had been "glacial", while vocalist/guitarist James Hetfield said in March that "It's either touring or writing, so COVID chose for us [...] but, yeah, [we will release] a bunch of songs.
-We wrote quite a few songs".
+We wrote quite a few songs."

+The proper recording sessions for 72 Seasons took place at Metallica's HQ in San Rafael, California, from March 2021 to November 2022.
+Greg Fidelman produced the album, while Sara Lyn Killion and Jim Monti engineered.
+The band followed COVID-19 protocols while recording, wearing masks and standing far apart from one another in the studio, although they performed together to achieve a live sound.
+The songs were also composed more collaboratively, with each band member contributing.